UPDATED FEB 21, 2020

-Whether you are looking for a hot flow, a restorative series, or just want to work on touching your toes — we have a welcoming place for you.
+Whether you're searching for a hot flow, a restorative series, or just want to work on touching your toes — we have a welcoming place for you.
 Check out our list of the go-to yoga studios around Detroit.

 At Citizen Yoga, you feel at home.
-These downtown, Royal Oak, and Bloomfield studios have a strong sense of belonging and lots of smiling yogis, and the classes are inspiring and the teachers are empowering.
+These downtown, Royal Oak, and Bloomfield studios have a strong sense of belonging and lots of smiling yogis.
+The classes are inspiring and the teachers are empowering.
 Every session is a journey, and the instructors share wisdom through storytelling in every single class, allowing you to work your mind and your muscles.
-From the signature Blend class to the restorative evening series, we just cannot get enough.
-Class aside, we’re pretty obsessed with their apparel — who could resist buying a shirt that says, “Is it almost savasana?”
+From the signature "Blend" Vinyasa class to the restorative evening series, we just cannot get enough.
+Classes aside, we’re also pretty obsessed with their apparel.

 Yoga Shelter is pretty much a household name around Metro Detroit.
 With multiple locations, the Shelter has embraced this community for a loooong time, and they’re a true fan fave for heated Vinyasa.
 Come with an open heart — there is a tangible energy and liveliness about the classes here that will fill you up for the day.
 It’s no surprise to see how their community has flourished (and you will too!).

-Detroit Yoga Lab was one of the first studios to pop up in the resurgence of Midtown Detroit, and they’ve been shining brightly ever since.
+Detroit Yoga Lab was one of the first studios to pop up in the resurgence of Midtown Detroit, and they’ve been shining brightly ever since with the addition of a branch in Grosse Pointe.
 A colorful bunch—the walls are painted a warm orange—expect a super-vibrant flow where every savasana feels like a sunset.
 And we just can’t get enough of their boutique featuring amazingly colorful threads and an awesome candle selection (major key!).

 It’s somehow always sunny at Namaste Yoga.
 The studio space—housed in a brick standalone building in Royal Oak—is painted a soft, calming shade of yellow, aka sunshine vibes to the max.
-But also, the amount of natural light there is total bliss.
+But also, the amount of natural light there is total bliss during sun salutations.
 Welcoming to all levels, there are lots of classes to grow in your practice.
 We’d recommend setting yourself up with the energetic flow class on Sunday mornings — you will be smiling all the way to brunch.

 Nafas means breathe — which is actually very fitting for this quaint studio.
 Hidden behind the larger Nafas dance and cardio space in Royal Oak, the yoga room is a peaceful little oasis for you to enjoy your practice.
 Every teacher makes a point to learn your name and asks about your comfort level, so it’s the perfect spot for beginner yogis who need a little extra help feeling the flow.
 We should mention that some classes are taught in a circle where students are facing each other.
 So, if you are looking for a spot to truly connect with others (and make lots of eye contact) — check it out.